MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-kerberos-configuration.md

 ## Set up your macOS device

 Refer to the [Microsoft Entra ID macOS Platform SSO documentation](./macos-psso.md) to learn how to configure and deploy Platform SSO.
-This must be performed regardless of whether you choose to deploy Kerberos SSO using this guide.
+Platform SSO should be deployed on Enterprise-managed Macs regardless of whether you choose to deploy Kerberos SSO using this guide.

 ## Kerberos SSO MDM profile configuration